stdcout42/fluffy-guide/README.md

 - Has ATM class which processe cards, returning true if the card has a valid number.
 - There are some tests which can be expanded
 ### Run
-1. Run the command "make" in /creditcard/cmake-build-debug/.
+1. Run the command "make" in /creditcard/cmake-build-debug/
 2. Run creditcard binary

+Alternatively, import project into CLion.
 ## Flowcharts
 Links:
 - https://drive.google.com/open?id=1shytrZuu7CvrwT49qua1GFMqJB0XO5sW